reinauer/wd33c93/README.md

 ## Does this always work?

 Probably not.
-Without a driver update to your scsi.device you even end up with a slightly overclocked SCSI bus .
+Without a driver update to your scsi.device you even end up with a slightly overclocked SCSI bus.
 But your ZuluSCSI 2040 or BlueSCSI v2 does not care.
 They can be driven with much higher frequencies that the 5 or 10MHz that the SCSI bus is normally running at.